Lovelyz

 Lovelyz (Korean: 러블리즈) is a South Korean girl group formed in 2014 by Woollim Entertainment and is the company's first girl group.
-The group consists of eight members: Baby Soul, Jiae, Jisoo, Mijoo, Kei, Jin, Sujeong and Yein.
+The group consists of eight members: Baby Soul, Jiae, Jisoo, Mijoo, Kei, Jin, Sujeong, and Yein.
 Their debut album, Girls' Invasion, was released on November 17, 2014.

 History

 2014: Debut and finding success

 Lovelyz's debut was first announced on November 5, 2014, by Woollim Entertainment.
 Lovelyz released a pre-release digital single, "Good Night Like Yesterday", on the same day.
 Their debut showcase was held on November 12 at the K-ART Hall in Olympic Park, and their debut stage was on the next day on Mnet M Countdown.
 The group's debut studio album Girls' Invasion was officially released on November 17, along with its lead single titled "Candy Jelly Love".
 The album ranked ninth on Taiwan's Five Music Korea-Japan weekly chart and first on Japan's Tower Records albums chart.
-Prior to debut, member Jisoo withdrew from the group's debut promotions due to personal reasons.
+Prior to debut, member Jisoo withdrew from the group's debut promotions for personal reasons.

 On December 21, the group took part in the annual music festival SBS Gayo Daejeon for the festival's segment Strong Babies, featuring newly debuted K-pop groups Red Velvet, Winner, and Got7, where they performed Maroon 5's "Moves like Jagger".
 Lovelyz also performed their debut lead single "Candy Jelly Love".